Documentation

 Hacker News (Algolia Search API)

-HN data is fetched through the Algolia Search API at hn.algolia.com/api/v1/.
-Full-text search over stories and comments, time filtering via numericFilters, and recursive comment tree fetching.
-No authentication required.
+Full-text search over stories and comments with time filtering and recursive comment tree fetching.

 Signal Detection